Dirty Dancing: Havana Nights

-Dirty Dancing: Havana Nights is a 2004 American dance musical romance film directed by Guy Ferland and starring Diego Luna, Romola Garai, Sela Ward, John Slattery, Jonathan Jackson, January Jones, and Mika Boorem.
+Dirty Dancing: Havana Nights is a 2004 American dance musical romance film directed by Guy Ferland and starring Diego Luna, Romola Garai, Sela Ward, John Slattery, Jonathan Jackson, January Jones, Mika Boorem and Patrick Swayze.

 The film is a standalone prequel of the 1987 blockbuster Dirty Dancing, and serves as the second feature film in the titular franchise.
 While the movie follows a similar plot structure, the story takes place in Cuba during the Cuban Revolution.
 Patrick Swayze, star of the original film, appears as a dance instructor.

 Plot

 In 1958, Katey Miller, her parents and her sister Susie arrive in Cuba during the Cuban revolution.
 A bookworm, Katey is not very happy about having to move to a different country during her senior year of high school, as she had planned on attending Radcliffe College, although the rest of her family seem extremely pleased to be there.

-Meeting several other wealthy American teens by the pool - including James Phelps, the son of her father's boss - Katey becomes disgusted when one of the others insults a local waiter when he drops their drinks, as it was really Katey's fault.
+Meeting several other wealthy American teens by the pool—including James Phelps, the son of her father's boss—Katey becomes disgusted when one of the others insults a local waiter when he drops their drinks, as it was really Katey's fault.
 She attempts to talk to the waiter—Javier, who works at the hotel to support his family—because she feels awful about what happened, but he is uninterested.

 Katey watches a film of her parents dancing and wishes she could dance as well as them.
 Her father dances with her a bit.
-The next day in class, Katey is asked to read aloud from the Odyssey - a passage about love and passion.
+The next day in class, Katey is asked to read aloud from the Odyssey—a passage about love and passion.
 After class, James invites her to a party at the country club the next day.

 While walking home from school, Katey sees Javier dancing, and he offers to walk her home.
 They stop to listen to a street band and police show up, stopping him while she runs away.

 The next day, Katey tries some of the dance moves she saw.
 Javier sees her and invites her to see the real dancers on Saturday night, but she mentions her invitation to the country club.
 Upset, he leaves.
 Katey wears one of her maid's dresses to the country club party, impressing James.
 She later convinces him to take her to the Cuban nightclub La Rosa Negra, where Javier is dancing.

 Javier dances with Katey while James sits at the bar.
 Soon he is accosted by Javier's brother Carlos, who tells him they will eventually kick Americans out of Cuba.
 Javier comes over and argues with his brother.
 James takes Katey back to the car and assaults her when she refuses to kiss him.
 She slaps him and runs into the club, so Javier walks her home.